AndreasStokholm/Ego.js/README.md

 Friday the 19th of October 2012 the awesome app Ego for iPhone was temporarily discontinued, and I didn't like that one bit.
 I read the news while on a 5 hour train, and though I could make my own replacement while they rewrite their own app.
 So that's what I did.
 It took a bit longer than the 5 hour trip though.

 ##How?
-Simply run the server.js file in the folder server, like shown below.
+Simply run the server.js file, like shown below.
 When you've started you're running your very own version of Ego.js on port 8080.

-`node server/server.js`
+`node server.js`

 ##Widgets
 A bit of info on how to add widgets.
 They're stored in localStorage, on your device.
 Beware that potential passwords are sent as cleartext in the URL.